- 1 Week trek

 Book for 5 persons and get a discount and avail flat 10% discount on TREK FEE.

 2 night’s accommodation at Joshimath (Day 1 & Day 5) in a lodge on triple/quad sharing basis.
 We will provide separate room(s) for male and female trekkers.

 Car drop from Joshimath to trek starting point Karchi (Day 1) and pick up from trek end point Auli to Joshimath back.

 All meals during the trek (from Day 1 dinner to Day 5 dinner).
 Regular Indian style nutritious vegetarian food during the trek (including occasional eggs), breakfast packed/hot lunch (depending upon the time you reach a campsite), snacks, dinner along with coffee/tea/soup.

 Excellent Trekking Guide(s), who will be a local to this particular area and has profound knowledge of the trekking trails around.

 Specialised Cook, Support staff, Porters/Packed Animals for carrying the central logistics of the trek.

-Stay in tents (3 persons dome or ridge shaped tents) on triple sharing basis during the trek.
+Stay in tents on twin sharing basis during the trek.